-We can't tout the benefits of strength training enough: it can help you burn calories, build lean muscle, get stronger, boost metabolism, lose weight, and even sleep better.
-And while it's important to find the right weight to challenge yourself, you can't stick to the same weights and rep sets forever if you want to see progress.
+We can't tout the benefits of strength training enough: it can help you burn calories, build lean muscle, boost metabolism, and even sleep better.
+And while it's important to find the right weight to challenge yourself, you can't stick to the same set of dumbbells and sets forever if you want to see progress.
 This is where progressive overload comes into play.

 What Is Progressive Overload?

 "Progressive overload is a gradual increase in the amount one lifts during resistance training," explained ACSM-certified personal trainer Jim White, RDN, owner of Jim White Fitness and Nutrition Studios.
-Over time, your body adapts to handling a certain amount of resistance, so increasing the load on the body — through an increase in weight, reps, or sets — will force the body to adapt and result in strength and muscle improvements.
+Over time, your body adapts to handling a certain amount of resistance, so increasing the load on the body — through an increase in weight, reps, or sets — will result in strength and muscle improvements.

-"When it comes to lifting weights, the reason people don't make progress is because they don't challenge themselves," Eric Bowling, an NASM-certified personal trainer at Ultimate Performance, told POPSUGAR.
-People get complacent and are scared to lift heavier because they don't want to injure themselves or they give up after it burns too much.
+"When it comes to lifting weights, the reason people don't make progress is because they don't challenge themselves," Eric Bowling, an NASM-certified personal trainer, told POPSUGAR.
+They are sometimes scared to lift heavier because they don't want to injure themselves.
 "If you want to make progress, it's going to require pushing your limits and enduring a degree of pain," he said.
 (Note: however, consult your doctor if the pain you feel is severe.)

 How to Incorporate Progressive Overload Into Your Training